May Bank Holiday in London

 However you choose to take in the city, hop on an Original Tour sightseeing bus and combine unrivalled views of the capital with your plans to enjoy the May bank holiday weekend in London.

 Music and Concerts

-Whether you enjoy a relaxing opera or upbeat DJ sets, there are some great music concerts and festivals in London this May bank holiday.
+Whether you enjoy a relaxing orchestra or upbeat fiestas, there are some great music concerts and celebrations in London this May bank holiday.

 The Crusting Pipe

 If you’ve ever seen a crowd gathered around the balcony of Covent Garden’s market building, or heard classical melodies echoing around the market, they were probably coming from The Crusting Pipe.
 Grab a bite to eat and enjoy live performances of classical music from 11am every day in the lower ground floor of the market building.